mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-Mass data export of CDA documents occurred in a client system in early November.
+A mass data export of 12,563 CDA documents occurred in a client system in early November.
 The documents generated were known to have been used in another system for import later on in the month.
+All 12,563 documents were successfully imported.

 #### Discussion

-While sporadic in use, the ability for live systems to export data via mass CCDA downloads is confirmed to be usable in 2023.
+The mass export of CDA documents is a rarely used feature; however, as expected, all documents were successfully generated and successfully imported into the new system.

 ### Measure 19: CDA Validation